WebCapture SDK - FaceAutocapture and Liveness

 22 latencyURL: urlBasePath + '/network-latency',

-23 onNetworkCheckUpdate: onNetworkCheckUpdate
+23 onNetworkCheckUpdate: onNetworkCheckUpdate,

 24 errorFn: (e) => {